LeDuyNg/CMPE-131-Team-2-FOODpApp/meetings.md

 - Tentative schedule of future meetings - `Saturday 7pm` or `Sunday 7pm` depending on Jason's availability.
 Friday didn't work for Angelina

+### 🗓️ 2025-04-22 at 19:00
+**Attendees:** Le Duy Nguyen, Jason Nguyen, Angelina Ryabechenkova

+---

+### 🔄 Team Updates: Workload for Milestone 2 has been split, plan of action discussed.

+---

+#### 👤 Duy Nguyen
+**Completed:**

+- Submitted Milestone 1 link.
+Finished all of his requirements for Milestone 1 and merged successfully into the GitHub repository.

+**To do:**
+- Write the implementation code for 2 requirements for Milestone 1, do the recipe model.
+Keep the other team members up to date on his project  on the shared Discord channel.

+---

+#### 👤 Jason Nguyen
+**Completed:**

+-  Finished all of his requirements for Milestone 1 and merged successfully into the GitHub repository.

+**To do:**
+- Write the implementation code for 2 requirements for Milestone 1, do the user model.Keep the other team members up to date on his project  on the shared Discord channel.

+---

+#### 👤 Angelina Ryabechenkova
+**Completed:**

+- Finished all of her requirements for Milestone 1 and merged successfully into the GitHub repository.

+**To do:**
+- Do the UI work for the web site, finish 2 requirements, write the 200-word paragraph for Milestone 2.

+---

+### ✅ Summary of Group Progress

+- Each team member shared their thoughts on the **Milestone 2**.
+- The team split the requirements with Duy doing 1,2,3, Jason doing 4,5,6, and Angelina doing 7 and 14.
+Angelina's portion is smaller ( doesn't have to work on the models) because she will be doing UI.
+- Everyone had a very productive discussion on how the website will function, what we should implement, and what we should stay away from.

+- Tentative schedule of future meetings - `Friday 9pm`